samnissen/watir-screenshot-stitch/README.md

 ## Development

-TODO: This.
+Use `rspec` to run the tests, and see the (contributing)[#Contributing] section below &mdash;
+all are welcome.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/watir-screenshot-stitch.
+Bug reports and pull requests are welcome on GitHub at https://github.com/samnissen/watir-screenshot-stitch.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License